Race day information

 Stay-on races

-To increase the efficiency of the timetable/boating, one of the crews (winner or loser, it varies) should stay on the water for their next race after the following races (also applies to Challenge8s):
+To increase the efficiency of the timetable/boating, the winner of the following J15, J14 and J13 races should stay on the water for their next race:

 If you look at the Draw Trees it’s easier to see why this makes sense.

-Coaches of crews who MAY be staying on should ensure competitors have enough water with them for a 2-race session.
+Coaches should brief their crews about this and ensure they have sufficient water and clothing (sunhats or waterproofs) for a 2-race session.
 Spare water will also be available at the start.

 Challenge8s Instructions